-The vehicle's battery produces highly flammable hydrogen gas.
-To prevent an explosion, keep all sparks, heated items and open flames away from the battery.
+Fuel and battery vapors are highly flammable.
+To prevent an explosion, keep all sparks, heated items and open flames away from the battery and fuel / fuel vapors.
+DO NOT SMOKE NEAR THE VEHICLE DUR-ING TESTING.

 Don't wear loose clothing or jewelry when working on an engine.
 Loose clothing can become caught in the fan, pulleys, belts, etc. Jewelry is highly conductive, and can cause a severe burn if it makes contact between a power source and ground.